• Skip to primary navigation

 Easy V-Stitch Cardigan

-This casual V-stitch crochet cardigan comes together effortlessly with minimal counting and seaming.
-Follow this free pattern and tutorial with plus sizes.
+This casual sweater comes together effortlessly with minimal counting and seaming.
+Includes plus sizes.
 Guest design by Brindle Babe Designs.

 Get the Pattern

-Crochet pullovers are fun because they can be designed in the style of hoodies, ponchos or tunics.
-All you really need for the simplest pullover is two big rectangles and two smaller ones.
+Crochet pullovers are fun because they can be designed as hoodies, ponchos, or tunics.
+I’ve tried them all and learned that for the simplest version, all you really need is two big rectangles and two smaller ones.

-The pullovers below include a variety of necklines like v-necks, cowl necks and boat necklines.
-You'll also find different methods used to create the pullover design, including top down raglan and seamless yoke patterns.
+The jumper patterns below include a variety of necklines like v-necks, cowl necks, and boat necklines.
+You’ll also find different methods used to create the design, including top-down raglan and seamless yoke patterns.

 makeanddocrew.com

-If you’re ready to hibernate inside a cozy yarn hug and not come out until the first sign of spring, this on-trend fleece crochet sweatshirt pattern is for you!
+If you’re ready to hibernate inside a cozy yarn hug and not come out until the first sign of spring, this on-trend fleece sweatshirt is for you!
 Detailed tutorial + video included.

 Get the Pattern